Car-comparison website TrueCar files for IPO

-TrueCar Inc, which runs a car-pricing comparison website, filed with U.S. regulators on Friday to raise up to $125 million (75 million pounds) in an initial public offering of common stock.
+TrueCar Inc, which runs a car-pricing comparison website, filed with U.S. regulators on Friday to raise up to $125 million in an initial public offering of common stock.

 TrueCar.com allows visitors to view the average selling price of a new car, its sticker price, what the site estimates to be a good price, and the price that dealers in its network are offering.